Hart of Dixie

-Hart of Dixie is an American comedy-drama television series that aired on The CW from September 26, 2011, to March 27, 2015.
-The series, created by Leila Gerstein, stars Rachel Bilson as Dr. Zoe Hart, a New Yorker who, after her dreams of becoming a heart surgeon fall apart, accepts an offer to work as a general practitioner in the fictional Gulf Coast town of Bluebell, Alabama.
+Hart of Dixie is an American comedy-drama television series created by Leila Gerstein which aired on The CW from September 26, 2011 to March 27, 2015.

+The series stars Rachel Bilson as Dr. Zoe Hart, a doctor from New York who, after her dream of becoming a heart surgeon falls apart, accepts an offer to work as a general practitioner in the fictional Gulf Coast town of Bluebell, Alabama.
-Hart of Dixie premiered on September 26, 2011.
-The show was scheduled to move back to Mondays in the fall for its third season, having been paired with Beauty & the Beast.
-The show's third season premiered on October 7, 2013.

-On May 8, 2014, The CW renewed the show for its fourth season.
-On July 18, 2014, The CW president Mark Pedowitz announced that Hart of Dixie would have ten episodes for its fourth season, which premiered on December 15, 2014.
-On March 14, 2015, Leila Gerstein revealed that season four of Hart of Dixie would be its last.
-The CW officially canceled the show on May 7, 2015.

 Plot

 Season 1

 The first season revolves around Zoe Hart adjusting to life in the small town of Bluebell, Alabama, after failing to secure a fellowship in New York because of her poor bedside manner.
 She has inherited half of the practice from a father she never knew, with whom Zoe's mother had an affair while engaged to the man Zoe knew as her dad.
 To keep her half of the inherited practice she must bring in 30% of the patients, which she finds difficult as she is at odds with most of the local residents due to her city persona.
 Zoe also struggles with her growing feelings for local attorney George Tucker, feelings of which his fiancée, Lemon Breeland, is suspicious, leading Lemon to make it her mission to ensure Zoe leaves Bluebell.
 Other storylines include neighbor Wade's feelings for Zoe, which may or may not be returned; Zoe's friendship with the mayor, Lavon Hayes, and his past with Lemon; and Zoe's unresolved issues regarding her family.